LavertyLab/.github/README.md

 # The Laverty Lab

-Welcome to the GitHub team for [The Laverty Lab](https://lavertylab.org/) at New Mexico State University
+Welcome to the GitHub team for [The Laverty Lab](https://lavertylab.org/) in the Dept. of Fish, Wildlife, and Conservation Ecology at New Mexico State University!